Photoreactivity of Drugs in vitro and in vivo

 Figure 2.
 Photosensitized degradation of a drug substance in glucose infusion medium.
 A thermal degradation product of glucose (5-hydroxymethyl-2-furaldehyde) is formed during heat sterilization of the infusion medium.
 The degradation product is a very efficient photosensitizer for the formation of singlet oxygen, which can attack the drug substance and cause degradation.

 Many drug substances, among them catecholamines, are susceptible to attack by singlet oxygen.
 This leads to the degradation of the drug substance.
 The concentration of 5-HMF allowed in sterile glucose infusion solutions exceeds by far the level needed to induce degradation of drugs present in the preparations.
 It is very difficult to avoid the formation of this product during the sterilization process.
 Every unit of glucose infusion medium thereby contains varying levels of a source that can photosensitize the formation of singlet oxygen.
-Photosensitized degradation of drugs diluted in glucose solutions is therefore likely to occur unless the units are protected against radiation in the UVB/UVA range (290-400 nm), which is present in glass-filtered sunlight, and many indoor lighting sources.
+The photosensitized degradation of drugs diluted in glucose solutions is therefore a significant risk unless the units are protected against radiation in the UVB/UVA range (290-400 nm), which is present in glass-filtered sunlight, as well as many indoor lighting sources.
 Nearly 500,000 units of sterile glucose solution are used in Norwegian hospitals annually.
 This example also emphasizes the need for photostability testing of the final preparation, and not only the drug substance (Brustugun et al., 2005b).

-The drug products can be exposed to different types of optical radiation during storage and use, e.g., in a hospital setting.
-In most cases the drug product would mainly experience exposure to visible light (400-800 nm; i.e., cool white fluorescent tubes) prior to distribution to the hospital pharmacy or ward, or to the home patient.
-It is, however, important to realize that all lamps, even incandescent ones, emit some radiation in the UVA-region (320-400 nm) of the spectrum.
+Drug products can be exposed to different types of optical radiation during storage and use, e.g., in a hospital setting.
+In most cases the drug product would primarily experience exposure to visible light (400-800 nm; e.g., cool white fluorescent tubes) prior to distribution to the hospital pharmacy or ward, or to the home patient.
+It is, however, important to realize that all lamps, even incandescent and compact fluorescent bulbs, emit some radiation in the UVA-region (320-400 nm) of the spectrum.
 Situations of major concern are:

 • Storage of drug preparations in hospital wards